 A boomerang employee is, to borrow a legal term, a flight risk.
 Since they’ve quit once before, they’re more likely to quit again.

 Hiring a former employee has its advantages.
 However, there are some disadvantages too.

-And while a boomerang employee may have prior knowledge of the role and your organization, your needs or requirements may have changed and a boomerang employee may not be the best fit anymore.
+And while a boomerang employee may have prior knowledge of the role and your organization, your needs or requirements may have changed—meaning that a boomerang employee may not be the best fit anymore.

-If a former employee has expressed wanting to return to your organization, you can use the following or similar questions to better understand their mindset:
+If a former employee wants to return to your organization, you can use the following or similar questions to better understand their mindset:

 - What made you want to return at this time?

 - Are there any unresolved issues with former coworkers?

 - How have you increased your skill set since you left?

 - Have you kept in touch with anyone from our organization?